 It was Kate Turkington, in her book “There’s More to Life Than Surface” who first whet my appetite for a spiritual journey to Machu Picchu.
 From then on unseen fingers beckoned me to visit this mystical citadel perched on its sacred mountain high above the clouds.
 My dream became a reality in August 2003 when Rob and I packed our bags to go hiking the Inca Trail.

 As so many, who have trodden these sacred paths before, know, the Inca Trail is no pushover and one has to be relatively fit for the undertaking.
 Not only do the mountain paths take their toll on one’s muscles and stamina, but the altitude in the Andes also plays its part in making this a pilgrimage of endurance and determination.
-The trail itself is not particularly long, only 48 kilometers, but over the course of four days one can experience all four seasons, and weather conditions can vary from one kilometer to the next.
+The trail itself is not particularly long, only 48 kilometres, but over the course of four days one can experience all four seasons, and weather conditions can vary from one kilometre to the next.

 Our short journey to the start of the trail began in Cuzco where we boarded the bus.
 We were part of a group of sixteen South Africans who were doing the hike.
-Our tour guides were two charming young Peruvian men, Zacharias and Ephraim, whose wealth of knowledge of the history, flora and fauna of the area made the trip not only enjoyable, but educational as well.
+Our tour guides were two charming young Peruvian men, Zacharias and Ephraim, whose wealth of knowledge of the history, flora and fauna of the area made the trip not only enjoyable but educational as well.
 Their easy-going banter and unflagging humour often had us in stitches and the group soon bonded and settled into a wonderful camaraderie that would endure for the whole hike.
-Ephraim proved to be an exceptionally spiritual person and I envied the simplicity of his life and his philosophy that served him so well.
+Ephraim proved to be an exceptionally spiritual person and I envied the simplicity of his life and the philosophy that served him so well.

-The bustle of Cuzco gave way to open countryside and soon the Sacred Valley, cradled between the folds of the surrounding lofty mountains, revealed its abundance.
+The bustle of Cuzco gave way to open countryside and soon the Sacred Valley cradled between the folds of the surrounding lofty mountains, revealed its abundance.
 Verdant pastures lined the banks of the strongly flowing Urubamba River as it carved its way through the landscape.
 Flocks of colourful birds darted through the trees and overhead black vultures, which abound in this area, circled effortlessly.
-Looking at this beautiful scenery it was easy to understand why the Inca’s held nature and all of God’s creations sacred and why this valley in particular played such an important role in their culture and worship.
+Looking at this beautiful scenery it was easy to understand why the Inca held nature and all of God’s creations sacred and why this valley in particular played such an important role in their culture and worship.

 The last stop before the start of our hike was at Ollantaytambo, a colourful market village at the base of imposing Inca ruins of the same name.
 Its lofty location, surrounded by mountains, allowed for accurate astronomical readings to be taken on its horizons and it subsequently became one of the centres where the Incas could synchronize their agricultural and spiritual activities to the rhythms of the earth and the sky.
 These fascinating remains, which once housed religious, astronomical, urban and administrative complexes were our first real experience of Incan ruins and our anticipation was growing for what lay ahead of us.

 Our hike started at Kilometre 82, a small railway siding en route to Machu Picchu.
-With strict instructions to limit our luggage weight to exactly 10 kgs we watched anxiously as our porters spent time carefully weighing our bags and camping equipment to ensure that their loads were distributed fairly.
-With a light daypack, a cane walking stick and a broad rimmed Peruvian hat to block out the sun, I was ready to start my incredible journey.
+With strict instructions to limit our luggage weight to exactly 10 kgs, we watched anxiously as our porters spent time carefully weighing our bags and camping equipment to ensure that their loads were distributed fairly.
+With a light daypack, a cane walking stick and a broad-rimmed Peruvian hat to block out the sun, I was ready to start my incredible journey.

-At a passport control point on the banks of the Urubamaba River we were delighted to have ‘Machu Picchu’ stamped into our passports before we started walking.
+At a passport control point on the banks of the Urubamaba River, we were delighted to have ‘Machu Picchu’ stamped into our passports before we started walking.
 Hiking parties are limited to protect the ecology on the trail and strict control is kept of numbers.

 From the time we crossed over the iron suspension bridge that afternoon until we reached our campsite at the foot of the Llactapata ruins, we were treated to the most beautiful and awe-inspiring scenery imaginable.
 Snow-capped mountains towered above us, the river gurgled beside us and our path meandered up and down beautiful hills.
 Imposing rocks, with colourful bromeliads clinging to their sides, dotted the landscape, a foretaste of what was in store for us as we climbed higher.